This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Based on available data, the likely age of a child’s first exposure to porn is around tween years.
 The majority of kids are exposed to porn by age 13, with some exposed as young as seven, according to a 2020 survey.British Board of Film Classification.
 (2020).
 Young people, pornography & age-verification.
 BBFCCopy

 Many people are completely unaware of the potential harms of pornography and go for years without realizing how it’s affecting them.
-Like we said before, you may not have even chosen to be exposed to porn in the first place.
-Statistically, it’s very likely that you fall in that category, and you first discovered it while you were just a kid, and now you’re fighting a habit that you’ve developed over the years.
+As we said before, you may not have even chosen to be exposed to porn in the first place.
+Statistically, it’s very likely that you fall in that category, and you first discovered it while you were just a kid, and now you’re fighting a habit you’ve developed over the years.

 As our affiliates over at the Fortify Platform have talked about, no matter where you are on the spectrum—from habit to obsession to addiction—if you believe you have some kind of an issue with pornography and you want to ditch it for good, you’ll need an action plan for starting your fight.

-You have probably heard that it feeds the demand for human trafficking, and know the physical and emotional damage you can do to yourself and others because of porn.
+You have probably heard that it feeds the demand for human trafficking and know the physical and emotional damage you can do to yourself and others because of porn.
 And with all of that, you may have decided that you don’t want to watch it anymore, which is awesome, but you have no idea how to stop.

 Where to begin?